 If your dog loves to explore or dig in flower borders, the jagged thorns found on rose bushes could be dangerous.

-These thorns can cause surprisingly deep gashes, and your dog’s delicate eye area is at particular risk.
+Aside from the eyes, rose thorns can cause deep gashes to a dog’s skin.
 Thorns can also get stuck in paw pads, especially if cuttings are left on the ground.

 If left untreated, thorn cuts could become infected, so it’s important to watch for any wounds.

 If you’re planning to plant a rose bush in your garden, you may want to choose one of the few species with few or no thorns.
 The miniature Cinderella Rose, and the Kathleen Harrop, for example, are two spike-free varieties.

 You could also minimize the risk by supervising your dog in the garden, blocking access to the bush, tying up climbing roses so they don’t trail on walkways, and providing more appropriate entertainment activities.
 Interactive treat toys, a dog-friendly sandbox, or a sensory garden area can all be great options for keeping your pet out of mischief.

 Make sure you clear away cuttings after pruning the bush.
 These dry out and create inflexible thorns, which could be even more painful for your dog to walk on.

 If you suspect your dog has trodden on a rose bush stem, check they haven’t damaged their paw.
 It’s possible for a thorn to get embedded in their pad.
 The longer it stays in there, the greater chance of an infection developing.